GabrielDA7/cms-esgi/README.md

 -- SEE LATER -- find a way the change the working of setReferencedObjectsColumns() in objectDelegate
                 We have to get the refernced object with a join query

+-- DONE -- RSS only when page contains items
 -- DONE -- parametersController (BDD)
 -- DONE -- reset password email
 -- DONE -- Creer nouvelle fct dans le ajaxController pour listeCommentaire qui prend en compte l'id